dennis-kk/knet/README.md

 `framework_t` offers a general interface of multi-loop under multi-threading environment.

-- framework starts a standalone acceptor thread
+- framework starts a standalone acceptor/connector thread
 - a thread pool to operate accepted channels
 - use the same callback type as the parameter of function `channel_ref_set_cb`